National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/installation/digital_ocean.md

-# Installing Consul Democracy on a Digital Ocean VPS
+# Installing Moucharaka Mouwatina on a Digital Ocean VPS

-These instructions will help you register and buy a server in Digital Ocean to install Consul Democracy.
+These instructions will help you register and buy a server in Digital Ocean to install Moucharaka Mouwatina.

 First you need to [sign up](https://cloud.digitalocean.com/registrations/new) and provide your personal information.